swaminathanj/fsd/06_Django_basics.md

 You may want to include images, css or java script files to the project.
 These are static files and goes into the folder **static**.
 Follow the instructions in https://docs.djangoproject.com/en/4.0/howto/static-files/ given under Configuring Static Files.
 Add an image.

 Similarly add style.css file.

 A sample page with an image and style can look like this.
+Note that you can use whatever image you have (not necessarily Amrita logo).
+Also, you can specify any kind of styling in your css file.
+This exercise is just for you to explore and add static files to the page.
 ![Exercise_3 & 4_combined](exercise-3-4.png)

 ## Step 9: Template tags for 'if' and 'for loop'.

 Refer to the documentation on how to apply template tags for 'if' and 'for' loop.
-Implement them.
+Implement them with suitable examples.
+1. Define a string variable 'name' in view.py.
+Add the logic if 'name' has a value, you should display 'Hello &langle;name&rangle;'.
+For instance, if name was set to 'Amrita', you should display 'Hello Amrita'.
+2. Define a list of fruits in views.py.
+Add the logic to loop through the list, and print each fruit in a single line.
+For example, if fruits = [mango, banana, apple, guava], then it should display
+Fruits
+  * mango
+  * banana
+  * apple
+  * guava